wx83/Subjective/versionB/index.md

           <td style="border:1px solid #ddd; padding:0.5em;">
           <!-- random -->
             <strong>Sample 1: </strong><br>
-            A:The late night wars are about to begin in earnest on American television.
+            C:The late night wars are about to begin in earnest on American television.
 So it became a decade of public feuds.<br><br>
           </td>
           <!-- visual -->
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Sample 2:</strong><br>
-          A: It's going to be interesting to see what happens with this one because, you know, these are big competitive groups."<br><br>
+          C: It's going to be interesting to see what happens with this one because, you know, these are big competitive groups."<br><br>
           </td>
         </tr>
         <tr>
         <!-- textual -->
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Sample 3:</strong><br>
-          A: The sort of supermarket tabloid that had been part of the culture for decades moved to television.<br><br>
+          C: The sort of supermarket tabloid that had been part of the culture for decades moved to television.<br><br>
           </td>
           <td style="border:1px solid #ddd; padding:0.5em;">
           </td>